Xinyi-Lai/Covid19PolicyHelper/README.md

     We built a dynamic model for viral transmission using differential equations.
 The state-level time-series data is used in the fitting of the model.
 After choosing a state of interest and a time period, the transmission parameters will be optimized and outputted, and a predicted curve will show the trend of the pandemic assuming all conditions stay the same in the future.
 2. **Finding the best set of parameters.**
     With a tolerant threshold of mortality rate / infected rate in a given future period set, our algorithm can find the best set of parameters using the optimization methods.
 That is, the most relaxed conditions while keeping the mortality rate / infected rate under control for a given time period.
 In real policymaking,  dynamic optimization can be of great help since it can continuously correct the model and give the optimal parameters based on the real-time data.
-3. **Recommend the best policy decisions.**
+3. **Modeling the relationship between the transmission parameters and environmental factors.**
-    We modeled the relationship between the transmission parameters and the environmental factors.
-Given the optimal parameters obtained above, we can determine the corresponding optimal policy and the value of environmental factors.
+    We aim at obtaining models that are interpretive as well as predictive; in order words, we are hoping to find models that are simple, accessible and easy to be understood, so that people can gain some insights of what is significant to the way a pandemic develops; but at the same time, we are also searching for models among those explainable models that are most helpful for prediction of transmission parameters.

 ### How we built it